Graduate Study in Creative Writing

 The Creative Writing Concentration

-in literature, twelve hours of courses in creative writing, and six creative writing
+• Fifteen hours of courses in creative writing*

 - Students may concentrate on fiction, non-fiction, poetry writing, or other genres.

-- This concentration requires a thesis.
-For the thesis, a book-length work of fiction,
+- This concentration requires a creative thesis, which is a book-length work of fiction,

-non-fiction, or poetry is required.
-An oral exam or defense, which will situate the
+non-fiction, poetry, or other genres.
+An oral exam or defense, which will situate

-thesis in the comprehensive objectives of the creative writing concentration, will
+the thesis in the comprehensive objectives of the creative writing concentration,

-be required one to two weeks prior to the Thesis First Submission Deadline for the
+will be required one to two weeks prior to the Thesis First Submission Deadline for

 - Demonstrated proficiency in a foreign language is required.